CyberCipherZero/s26-cpp-lab-01/README.md

 # TestRepo
-A teat repository made for testing in order to complete the 1st OOP Task.
+A test repository made for testing in order to complete the 1st OOP Task.